njitsk/A02/README.md

 **GitHub**: A website where developers store, share, and manage their Git projects.

-**Merge**: a git command that combines changes from one branch into another, usually into the main branch.
+**Merge**: A git command that combines changes from one branch into another, usually into the main branch.

 **Merge Conflict**: When Git can’t automatically merge changes, so you need to fix them manually.